-Valorant – Riot takes on the competitive shooter in their latest a 5v5 tac-shooter.
-If you’ve enjoyed CS:GO and Paladins, this one will have you and your mates teaming up yet again to plant or defuse the Spike in one-life-per-round, first to 13 series.
+Valorant – Riot takes on the competitive shooter in their latest 5v5 tac-shooter.
+If you’ve enjoyed CS:GO and Paladins, this one will have you and your mates teaming up yet again to plant or defuse the Spike in a one-life-per-round, first to 13 series.
 The characters are called Agents in this one, and depending on which one you choose you’ll be getting powers. use them to create new opportunities to let your gunplay shine.

 Warzone – the latest addition to the Free to Play battle royal genre and this time with a Call of Duty theme!
-Packed full of super familar gameplay with dashes of originality mixed in to keep things fresh, it’s the usual drop in a survive scenario with an ever constricting wall of deadly gas keeping everyone together but when you die you get one chance to fight your way out of a prison to re-join your team – die again and your team can still buy your freedom!
+Packed full of super familiar gameplay with dashes of originality mixed in to keep things fresh, it’s the usual drop in and survive scenario with an ever constricting wall of deadly gas keeping everyone together but when you die you get one chance to fight your way out of prison to re-join your team – die again and your team can still buy your freedom!